Guide to CT Scanners

-Therefore, they are usually found supporting specialty practices, such as cardiac departments, in research facilities, or where the volume of patients is very high.
+Therefore, they are usually found supporting specialty practices, such as cardiac departments, research facilities, or where the volume of patients is very high.

 To sum up, how many slices do you need based on the exams you perform?

-As CT scanners are used for many different examinations, knowing the examinations your system will be used for will help you determine what CT scanner is the best for you.
+As CT scanners are used for many different examinations, knowing the examinations your system will be used for will help you determine what CT scanner type is the best for you.